mdoering/dwca-examples/README.md

 # Taxon
 Archives using the Taxon class as the core are mostly referred to as *checklists*.
-They only use the taxonomic terms in the core and use extensions to publish data about specimens, vernacular names, literature, multimedia and more.
+They use only the taxonomic terms in the core and have extensions to publish data about specimens, vernacular names, literature, multimedia and more.

 ### Occurrence extension
-In use by Plazi and Pensoft to list the specimens from the *materials cited* section of a taxonomic treatment.
+The Occurrence class is used here as an extension.
+It is in use by Plazi and Pensoft to list the specimens from the *materials cited* section of a taxonomic treatment.
+As the taxon terms are already used in the core the Occurrence extension only covers the Location, Event, Identification & Occurrence terms.
+In theory the extension could also be used to list observations (again indicated by dwc:basisOfRecrod).

 Example Plazi dataset *"Six new species of ants from Egypt"*:
  * DwC-A: http://plazi.cs.umb.edu/GgServer/dwca/D4F853101EB8608A8BD0E5B08F2CB167.zip
  * GBIF dataset page: http://www.gbif.org/dataset/1586aec3-17ca-44c7-ba95-a38c2a467465

-As the taxon terms are already used in the core the Occurrence extension only covers the Location, Event, Identification & Occurrence terms.
-In theory the extension could also be used to list observations (again indicated by dwc:basisOfRecrod).

 ### TypesAndSpecimen extension
 Alternatively to an extension based on the Occurrence rowType GBIF/GNA had defined a special, small extension to publish the type material found in taxonomic literature: http://rs.gbif.org/extension/gbif/1.0/typesandspecimen.xml